mazira/digitize.js/README.md

 - options - Various options
   - headers - HTTPS headers used to send the file to the service.
 When using streams, only the content-type header is necessary.
 For files, headers are not needed.
 Additional valid HTTPS headers can also be specified.
     - content-type - MIME type (e.g. 'image/tiff')
-  - frequency - The frequency with which to query the service for the status of the OCR processing (in milliseconds).
+  - frequency - (Optional) The frequency with which to query the service for the status of the OCR processing - in milliseconds.
 Default is 10000 ms.
-  - interval - The time interval during which the the service should be queried.
+  - interval - (Optional) The time interval during which the the service should be queried.
 Default is 120000 ms.
+  - format - (Optional) Specifies the desired output format (hocr or json).
+By default, the OCRed text is returned
 - callback(err, content) - returns the OCRed content in `content`

 Sends a file to the service to be OCRed and then returns the OCRed content.
 This combines the ocr and fetch methods into a single method.

-With the default frequency and interval, the service will be queried for the OCR content every 10 seconds for 2 minutes.
+With the default frequency and interval the service will be queried for the OCR content until it is successfully returned, or every 10 seconds for a maximum of 2 minutes.

 ### #ocr(source, [options], callback)